SalvatoreTosti/github-project-watch/README.md

  3. enter a valid Github API key into the prompt
  4. add your favorite repos to keep an eye on releases!

-Alternatively, you can view a hosted copy of the app on [Heroku](https://github-project-watch.herokuapp.com/)
+Alternatively, you can view a running copy of the app at https://github-project-watch.herokuapp.com/

 ## Prerequisites